strowk/synf/readme.md

 - repeat initialization request that was sent by client the first time
 - notify MCP client to repeat request for tools, prompts and resources
 - drop initialization response from server after restart, to avoid repeating it
+- if configured: cache resource subscriptions and resend them after restart

 You would need to configure the command `synf dev` to be run by client that you want to integrate with your server.
 Command takes path to folder with your project as first argument.